The History Of TheBlackzone

-Although my web host provider still threatened to shut down my site because it still didn't meet his limit policy, I officially stopped working on the "void" project on November 24, 2000 in favor to find another solution.
-Negotiations went back and forth and because I wasn't sure about the outcome, I already created a "good bye" page for the "Blackzone", which I luckily never needed to use.
+Although my web host provider still threatened to shut down my site because it still didn’t meet their traffic and storage limit policy, I officially stopped working on the “void” project on November 24, 2000 in favor to find another solution.
+Negotiations went back and forth and because I wasn’t sure about the outcome, I already created a “good bye” page for the “Blackzone”, which I luckily never needed to use.

 Still on December 11, 2000 I noted that I would probably be forced to close my site at its current location and look for another hosting company, however on December 20, 2000 already I was optimistic that there would be no need to make this step.